The superpower vision

 (2) exports aluminium, and so

-(3) exports the electricity used to make this exported aluminium, that’s 20% of the states’ generation, and
+(3) exports the electricity used to make this exported aluminium, which is 20% of the state’s generation, and

-(4) employs 440 people, that’s good for employment and the Launceston region.
+(4) employs 440 people, which is good for employment and the Launceston region.

 Exporting green steel and renewable energy